gijosso/smart-session-planner/README.md

 1. **Smoothness**
    UX could be improved, no smooth animations nor transitions, Reanimated isn't used at all really.
+   - Main pages are ScrollViews, should move away from it when layout or features change
+   - Transparent StatusBar and minimnal SafeArea padding because I love this esthetic

 2. **Forms**
    I implemented simple forms, far from pretty but does the job.